 Films — Live-Action

 Pulp Fiction.
 The Trope Namer.
-Vincent Vega, an "experienced hitman," is talking with Marvin, a guy he and Jules picked up in the aftermath of their hit near the beginning of the movie, in the backseat of Jules' car.
-While speaking with Marvin, Vincent is not only casually waving his handgun in the air, not only resting his finger on the trigger, but lays his wrist on the back of the seat with the barrel pointed directly at Marvin's headnote One wonders why Marvin didn't freak out when he can easily see all of this.
-So, when something happens (Vincent claims it was a bump, but Jules claims the car "didn't hit no motherfuckin' bump," but it's also probable Vincent just twitched his finger), the gun goes off, the bullet shooting Marvin in the face and not only blowing his brains all over the rear window, but splattering gore all over the inside of the car, including both Vincent and Jules.
+Vincent Vega, an "experienced hitman," is talking with Marvin, a guy he and Jules picked up in the aftermath of their hit near the beginning of the movie, in the backseat of Jules's car.
+While speaking with Marvin, Vincent is not only casually waving his handgun in the airnote Vincent's handgun is an Auto-Ordnance M1911A1, which is single-action and has an extremely light trigger pull in comparison to a lot of guns, not only resting his finger on the trigger, but lays his wrist on the back of the seat with the barrel pointed directly at Marvin's headnote One wonders why Marvin didn't freak out when he can easily see all of this.
+So, when something happens (Vincent claims it was a bump, Jules claims the car "didn't hit no motherfuckin' bump"; it's also probable Vincent just twitched his finger), the gun goes off, the bullet hits Marvin in the face and not only blows his brains all over the rear window, but splatters gore all over the inside of the car, including on both Vincent and Jules.
 Thus it is demonstrated to everyone in the audience just why you should always watch where you're pointing your weapon and, perhaps more importantly, keep your finger away from the trigger unless you intend to shoot wherever the gun points (oh, and let us not forget the safety catch).
-While the shooting does become a major plot point, Vincent's initially only-mildly perturbed reaction to his mistake is one of the funniest moments of the movie, making the Trope Namer a less strict version of this trope.
+While the shooting does become a major plot point, Vincent's initially only-mildly perturbed reaction to his mistake while Jules is practically screaming at him over it is one of the funniest moments of the movie, making the Trope Namer a less strict version of this trope.
 See the scene in question here.

 The Boondock Saints, after deciding to help the McManus brothers, Rocco slams his fists on the table to make his point, but his weapon, a Reliably Unreliable Beretta 92F that the brothers gave him, is lying on said table with the barrel pointed straight at his girlfriend's cat.
 Needless to say, the gun goes off, and you can pretty much guess what happened tothe kitty.
 It was mostly shocking until Rocco's dumb-assed question: "Is it dead?!"
 Then it became hilarious.